iZeaoGamer/GalacticPE/changes/dev-builds/major.md

 - Fixed server crash when the database is back online, and you chat/leave/execute a command, it'll kick you out of the game, cause an error, and crash the server.
 We've added a way so this no longer happens.
 Which basically is once the database is back online, it'll fetch for all online players, and will reload CustomPlayer::class again.

 - Added [item], where you can showyour items in chat.
 (Inventory support will be coming soon).

+- Start work on IP Bans / IP Muted.
+(Not yet working)

+- You can now modify user's ban/Mute!
+You can type it in two ways:

+1. Use /mutelist -> Select player -> Modify mute or /banlist -> Select player -> Modify ban

+2. Use /mutelist <player> -> Modify Mute or /banlist <player> -> Modify Ban.

+- All bans modifications now update, work, and save properly!

+- All mutes modifications now update, work, and save properly!

+- You can now use Time formatting in another way!

+* New way of adding time, is instead of typing for example, 1 day, you can type the Day, the Date, and the time.
+Though, this would be recommended and updated through Modifying a player's ban/mute!
+All you'd need to do, is update the day, date, and time of the mute/ban!
+It's recommended though to do the shortened way; <time> Shortened, where you can display how long a user's banned for via English textual datetime description.
+That's basically time formatting such as 1 day, or 5 days, 5 hours, 5 minutes, 1 second.
+Formatting a local date/time is dates you enter like Wed Jan 2 10:54:45 2021, which is the longer date/time formatting, which you use for modifying a player's mute/ban!

+- You can now delete another player's mute/ban!
+You can do this in two ways!

+1. Type /mutelist -> Select player -> Delete Mute or /banlist -> Select player -> Delete ban.

+2. Type /mutelist <player> -> Delete mute or /banlist <player> -> Delete ban.

+- Added more error message UI's, rather than debug messages.

+- Updated Time invalid error to display in UI.